Chiton (garment): Different forms and wearing styles

 A shorter version of the chiton was called the chitoniskos.

 Doric chiton

 The Doric chiton is a single rectangle of woolen or linen fabric.
-It can be worn plain or with an overfold called an apoptygma, which is more common to women.
+It can be worn plain or with an overfold called an apoptygma (ἀπόπτυγμα), which is more common to women.
 It can be draped and fastened at the shoulder by pins (Greek: peronai; Latin: fibulae) or sewing, or by buttons.

 Ionic chiton

 The Ionic chiton could also be made from linen or wool and was draped without the fold and held in place from neck to wrist by several small pins or buttons.

 Herodotus states the dress of the women in Athens was changed from the Doric peplos to the Ionic chiton after the widows of the men killed on military expedition to Aegina stabbed and killed the sole survivor with their peplos pins, each demanding where their husband was.
 This lynching 'seemed a thing more terrible than the disaster'.
 Thereafter their chitons were held with buttons, often styled with the face of the Gorgon.